ramezrafla/redis-oplog/README.md

 - We substantially reduced the load on our DB instances -- from 80% to 7% on primary (secondaries went up a bit, which is fine as they were idle anyway)

 ## Ideas for future improvements
-- Add internal race-condition detector and query primary when a race is detected, could be as easy as detecting when conflicting changes occur to a doc and reacting to them
 - Support external redis publisher [`oplogtoredis`](https://github.com/tulip/oplogtoredis).
 A separate section below talks about this.
 - Create formal Meteor package if there is interest by the community